 12. White Poop

 Truly white stool with no color is very rare and not subtle.
-However, you should call the doctor if you see it because it could indicate a liver problem.5,6
+However, you should consult a doctor if you notice it, as it may indicate a liver problem.5,6